Destiel: Teased and referenced

-Becoming canon
+Becoming partially canon

-In "Despair", the antepenultimate episode of both season 15 and the series as a whole, Castiel admits his love for Dean in what was described as a "tear-stricken confession" while being pursued by the personification of Death.
+In the season 15 episode "Despair", Castiel admits his love for Dean in what was described as a "tear-stricken confession" while being pursued by the personification of Death.
 The confession satisfied a deal Castiel had made the season prior that meant he could only die after experiencing true happiness.
 After the confession, the entity with which Castiel made the deal appeared and took both him and Death to the Empty (an afterlife for angels sometimes compared to Hell), saving Dean's life.
 Castiel's final words are "Goodbye, Dean", mirroring his catchphrase, "Hello, Dean".
 He also leaves a handprint on Dean's shoulder, just like the one left by Castiel in the fourth season.

 The episode was written by Robert Berens, a gay man who had previously written several scenes involving Castiel and Dean which were viewed as romantic by audiences.
 Wanting the moment to be special, episode director Richard Speight Jr. made sure that it was the last scene Collins filmed.
 That night, the term "Destiel" managed to trend on Twitter alongside the 2020 United States presidential election results, which were being calculated the same night.

-In the English version of "Despair", Dean responds to Castiel's confession by asking him not to sacrifice himself.
+In the English version of "Despair", Dean's only response to Castiel's confession was asking him not to sacrifice himself.
 Gizmodo claimed that due to this, Destiel was in fact not part of the series' canon.
 However, in the Spanish translation aired several weeks after the original, Dean responds by saying that he loves Castiel in return.
 This led to backlash toward The CW as people believed the network to have censored the scene in the English version.
-However, Collins later said that this was the result of a translator changing the scene in the Spanish translation, not censorship in the English version.
+However, Collins later said that this was the result of a "rogue translator" changing the dialog in the Spanish translation, not censorship in the English version.